Ahmed-Nezar/DEPI-Database-Project/README.md

 # Database Project for Data Engineering Track in DEPI
 ## Overview
-This project is a collaborative effort by Haneen Alaa, Ahmed Nezar, Philobateer, and Youssef Gehad and Supervised by Hazem Omar.
+This project is a collaborative effort by Haneen Alaa, Ahmed Nezar, Philobateer, and Youssef Gehad, supervised by Eng.
+Hazem Omar.
 It was undertaken as part of the Data Engineering track in the Digital Egypt Pioneers Initiative (DEPI), specifically for the SQL course.
 The project involves creating and managing a database for a hypothetical company, covering various aspects such as customer orders, employee assignments, and departmental budgets.

 ## Team Members
 - Haneen Alaa